ArctosDB/documentation-wiki/_documentation/catalog.markdown

 * Although not controlled by a code table, GUID_PREFIX is required to be 20 or fewer characters, and contain exactly one colon `:` not at the beginning or end of the string.

 GUIDs, once formed, must never be allowed to change or expire, so selection of GUID Prefix is an important task in new collection set-up.
 See [Creating a Meaningful GUID](https://handbook.arctosdb.org/best_practices/GUID.html).
 All catalog record citations should occur by way of GUID.
-Note that while GUID Prefix generally appears to be a concatenation of institution and collection code, it is in fact an independent concept; several collections from an institution may use the 'Herb' collection_cde (*e.g.* for vascular plants, cryptogams, and marine algae collections, for example).
+Note that GUID Prefix is an independent concept; unrelated to any other fields, real or imagined.

 ## Collection